 In 1868, three years after the opening of the National Museum of the Bargello, the statue was included in the collection of Florentine sculptures gathered in the museum.
 It was returned to the Palazzo Vecchio on November 6, 1921, and is now placed in a niche in the modern center of the back wall of the room, where, since the time when Florence had been the capital of Italy (1865), the 19th-century statue of Savonarola had stood (now in Piazza Savonarola).
 Only in recent years has the Victory been restored to its former position along the right wall.

 In this work the artist wanted to symbolize man’s struggle and suffering.
 The Genius of Victory is an allegory of victory overlooking the defeated.
-For this reason, the Victory depicts a vigorous young man overlooking an old sagging and wrinkled man on the surface of the stone.
-This statue was once kept with the Prisoners in the Florentine study of Michelangelo.
+For this reason, the Victory depicts a vigorous young man, standing with a crown of oak leaves and holding a sling, overlooking an old sagging and wrinkled man on the surface of the stone.

 “Far easier on the eyes was Michelangelo’s breathtaking Genius of Victory, which stood to the right, dominating the central niche in the south wall.
 At nearly nine feet tall, this sculpture had been intended for the tomb of the ultraconservative pope Julius II—Il Papa Terribile—a commission Langdon had always found ironic, considering the Vatican’s stance on homosexuality.
 The statue depicted Tommaso dei Cavalieri, the young man with whom Michelangelo had been in love for much of his life and to whom he composed over three hundred sonnets.”
 (Dan Brown, Inferno)